GabbedT/ApogeoRV/Docs/Sphinx/control_status_registers.rst

 Control Status Registers
 ========================

-ApogeoRV doesn't implement all CSRs proposed by RISC-V specifications, only essentials ones are actually keeped to reduce area ovehead.
-Specification says that there are bit fields with certains properties.
+ApogeoRV doesn't implement all CSRs proposed by RISC-V specifications, only the essentials ones are actually keeped to reduce area ovehead.

 Some bit fields specify a precise behaviour for a subset of the possible bit combinations:

 * **WLRL** (Write Legal Read Legal): **No illegal instruction exceptions are raised** in case of an illegal bit combination write, in this case the write doesn't change the CSR state and the lastest legal value will be read.
 * **WARL** (Write Any Read Legal): Any combination of bit write will always be legal.

-Some CSRs can only be readed (**RO**, read only) or can be freely accessed (**RW**, read / write).
+Some CSRs can only be read (**RO**, read only) or can be freely accessed (**RW**, read / write).

 All CSRs have a privilege mode associated.
-ApogeoRV implements 3 different modes:
+ApogeoRV implements 2 different modes:

 * **M**: Machine mode
 * **U**: User mode